Stack-Game/Movement-Test/README.md

 <img width="255" alt="win" src="https://github.com/Stack-Game/Movement-Test/assets/60993255/5e40572e-1b08-47e9-8467-fd30fbe60280">

-Regardless of outcome, the user will then be taken back to the start screen and can play again.
+The user will then be taken back to the start screen and can play again.

 # Contributors